 Are you looking for the 9-digit Bank Code in Paypal?
-If you are withdrawing PayPal funds to your bank account in the Philippines, you’re probably wondering what the “Bank Code” is.
-Don’t worry, PayPal has released the official list of Bank Codes in the Philippines
+If you are withdrawing PayPal funds to your bank account in the Philippines, you’re most likely wondering and looking for the “Bank Code”.
+Don’t worry, PayPal has released the official list of Bank Codes in

 We last wrote about Paypal’s transaction fees more than four years ago, and although most of Paypal’s seling and sending fees remained the same, a few things have changed since then.
 (See also: New Paypal fees in the Philippines)

 How exactly do you withdraw Paypal funds to your bank account?
 Here’s a simple tutorial to guide you regarding the Paypal withdrawal process.